caseymeili/Global-herbivorous-mycobiome/README.md

 # global-herbivorous-mycobiome

-Analysis for the paper "Patterns and determinants of the global herbivorous mycobiome", published in XXX (2023).
-Full citation below

-Meili, C., Jones, A., Arreola, A., Habel, J., Pratt, C., Hanafy, R., Yassin, A., TagElDein, M., Shrestha, M., Rajbhandari, P., Wang, Y., Stajich, J., Goetsch, A., Hayes, J., Young, D., Nagler, M., Vinzelj, J., Moon, C., Janssen, P., Fliegerova, K., Grilli, D., Vodička, R., Moniello, G., Mattiello, S., Kashef, M., Nagy, Y., Dagar, S., Foote, A., Youssef, N., & Elshahed, M. (2022).
+Analysis for the paper: Meili, C.H. et al. (2023).
 Patterns and determinants of the global herbivorous mycobiome.
-(Under review)
+Nature Communications.
+14(1), 3798. doi: 10.1038/s41467-023-39508-z

-With the exception of inital data processing, all code was written and executed using RStudio and R version 4.1.3
+With the exception of inital data processing, all code was written and executed using RStudio and R version 4.1.3.
+Phylogenomic/molecular clock analysis available at: https://github.com/stajichlab/PHYling

 Some of the computing for this project was performed at the High Performance Computing Center at Oklahoma State University supported in part through the National Science Foundation grant OAC-1531128.